viamrobotics/docs/docs/tutorials/projects/helmet.md

 #### Configure email credentials

-To write a function that sends an email, you need to configure credentials to authenticate to the sending email account.
+To write a function that sends an email, you need a service that can send emails.
-For this project we used [SendGrid](https://sendgrid.com) (which has a free tier) to make configuration of your email notifications simpler:
+For this project we used [SendGrid](https://sendgrid.com) (which has a free tier) to make configuration of your email notifications simpler.
+Follow these instructions to create a SendGrid account and configure the SendGrid API credentials for your Google Cloud Function:

 1. [Enable SendGrid Email API](https://console.cloud.google.com/marketplace/details/sendgrid-app/sendgrid-email) through the Google Cloud Marketplace.
 1. Create a SendGrid account and confirm your email.